UrbanOS-Examples/scos-joomla/SMRT-499-README.md

     4. SEO Title for Analytics Page: Use Jupyter Hub to analyze Smart Columbus data
     5. SEO Meta Tags: Jupyter, Data Science, Python, JupyterHub, JupyterLab, SciPy, Analytics

 5. In System > Templates > Pocsmart Details and Files.
-Update custom.css
+Add new css file as custom_20180911.css
+6. In System > Templates > Pocsmart Details and Files.
+Paste over tpls/blocks/head.php with local version
 6. Update Home Page from Import
 7. In System > Control Panel > Modules Edit FooterTop remove Home add Analytics
 8. Currently we have to reset the cache on the client side to make css changes appear.